veeto

 Key Takeaways

-• Allows tenants to deduct forced internet subscription costs from their monthly rent.
+• Allows tenants to deduct internet subscription costs from rent if landlords fail to provide an opt-out option.

 Summary